Smith Assembly is thrilled and proud to announce that we were certified as a B Corp™ in December 2021!

 Why You Should Support B Corps

 As individuals, the greatest power we have to change the status quo is choice — choosing how we invest our time and spend our money.
 When you align your activities, purchases, and endorsements with your beliefs, you send a powerful message about what matters to you and what business should invest in.
-We hope you regularly take a bit of extra time to research who’s making the products and services you’re using and the companies you’re working with and for.
+We hope you regularly take a bit of extra time to research who’s making the products and programs you’re using and the companies you’re working with and for.
 Whenever possible, we hope you support organizations who are values-aligned and a force for good (even if it takes you a bit more time and/or costs you a bit more money).

 Being certified as a B Corp isn’t the only way for companies to demonstrate their commitment to social and environmental impact and interdependency — but it’s a meaningful one that you can trust.